Nitzantomer1998/ShoppingSystem/README.md

 </ul>

 <h2>Support</h2>
-<p>For any questions or issues, please open an issue on the GitHub repository or contact the developer directly.</p>
+<p>For any questions or issues, please open an issue on the GitHub repository or contact the me directly.</p>

 <h2> Contributing </h2>
 <p>We welcome contributions from the community.
 If you are interested in contributing to this project, please follow these guidelines:</p>